 To show the efficiency of the method, let us use it to solve Problem 12.
-We need to subtract 1011 from 10010 as shown below.

-Let us rewrite the smaller number first.
+We need to subtract 1011 from 10010.
+Let us rewrite the greater number first.
 Instead of 1011, let us write its binary complement we are about to add.
 The complement is found using the algorithm on page 17.
 Finally, let us write down the sum of 1011 and its complement that we will subtract.